PaloAltoNetworks/google-cloud-ngfw-tutorial/README.md

     ```

     > :bulb: **Objective** <br>
     > The above threat simulations should be successful.
-This is because the Firewall Endpoint is not inspecting the traffic between the `attacker` and `victim` virtual machines.
+This is because the firewall endpoint is not inspecting the traffic between the `attacker` and `victim` virtual machines.
     <br>

-## Prevent threats with Cloud Firewall Plus
+## Prevent threats with Cloud NGFW Enterprise

-Cloud Firewall uses Google Cloud's packet intercept technology to transparently redirect traffic from workloads to firewall endpoints.
-Traffic redirection is defined within network firewall rules that reference the security profile group.
+Cloud NGFW Enterprise uses Google Cloud's packet intercept technology to transparently redirect traffic from workloads to firewall endpoints.
+Traffic redirection is defined within network firewall rules which have the security profile group set as the action.

 <img src="images/inspect.png" alt="topology.png"  width="100%" />